Dropshipping to Italy in 2026: Navigating the €2 Fee and Building a Profitable Market

 Why Partnership Matters for Italy

-One seller's experience: "My previous fulfillment company told me about the Italy €2 fee on January 5 — after I'd already shipped 200 orders and eaten the margin hit.
-My current partner told me December 31.
-That same-day intelligence let me adjust pricing before losing money."
+One seller's experience: "My previous fulfillment company told me about the Italy €2 fee days after it hit — I'd already shipped 200 orders at the wrong margins.
+My current partner flagged it the same day and had alternative routing ready.
+That kind of proactive monitoring is worth more than any fee discount."

-Italy's regulatory complexity rewards sellers who have partners monitoring the market proactively.
+Italy's regulatory complexity is ongoing — the sellers who thrive are the ones with partners watching the market for them.

 Profitability Strategy